Flare576/scripts/README.md

 killed it and made Zoom think it was still there.
 Probably not super useful anymore, but I did post the link around, so #dontBreakLinks I guess.

-## sideLoad.js (/js)
-Utility script for making the other JS scripts work as shell commands!
-See details in the `js/README.md`!

-## template.js (/js)
-Exactly what the name implies; starting-point for new JS scripts.

-## test.js (/js)
-If things are going weird for your JS scripts, this script SHOULD just echo your inputs after setting up some common dependencies.
-If it doesn't.... well, maybe let me know?

-## vroom (/shell)
-This is simultaneous my favorite script and also the least portable. `vroom` by itself will try to start a nodeJS project by searching for a few common "start on my machine" commands, and pipe the output to `server.js` so you can look through it later.
-I've tried to make it more versatile by adding a project-specific config file (`.vroom`).

-hello world